jgrade2/jgrade2/README.md

 - `<developers>`: You can update the developers section to include yourself but no change is necessary.
 Just make sure it is reasonable.
 - `<groupId>`: This should be updated to match the *namespace* of your Sonatype account.
 - `<version>`: Update this to match the `CHANGELOG.md` file as well as the git tag of the release.
-- `<project.finalName>`: This should be updated to match the name and version of the jar file you want to publish.
-This is the name of the jar file that will be published to Maven Central.
 - `<java.target.version>`: This should be updated to match the version of Java you are using.
 This is used for the JavaDoc generation and many other items.
 - `<jreleaser.*>`: Any tags starting with `jreleaser` are configs that can be configured if needed.